Relocating to Amsterdam

-Inventions like Python, Vim, Blender, Compact Cassette, Compact Disc, and more have been invented here.
+Inventions like Python, Vim, Blender, Compact Cassette, Compact Disc, and more computer science inventions have been invented here.
 It is simply, one of the best places on Earth if you are working in tech!

 The Netherlands has the second highest English as a second language proficiency in the world, nine out of ten Dutch people speak English fluently!

 You don’t have to learn Dutch to live in the Netherlands, I have met many people who have been here for years and they don’t speak Dutch.

 Amsterdam itself is formed of a wonderful multicultural mix of more than 180 nationalities, in fact, half of the population is not Dutch.

 No matter where are you coming from, what is your ethnicity or religion, it is easy to find communities and cultural events for you, so far it was super easy for me and my family to fit in.

 The country has been in the top 10 worlds happiest countries report for a few years now.

 In comparison with Istanbul, where there is a lot of stress everywhere; people here are happier, more open-minded, and relaxed.
 It is mainly because Amsterdam has an excellent quality of life.
 It’s clean and safe.
 It has a lovely environment, with little traffic or pollution and beautiful canals that give the city a special ambiance.

 Family and Child-Friendly

 Although many people think of it as the sin city of Europe, Amsterdam is a wonderful place to raise kids and have a family, from activities for kids, to one of the best education systems in the world.